aczw/cuda-path-tracer/README.md

 [^2]: Small problems such as, you know, having a finite amount of memory in my computer.
 [^3]: We're technically finding the _previous_ ray, since we're choosing a $\omega_i$ to travel to.
 Remember that we're working backwards from the camera to a light source.
 [^4]: For my path tracer, one side of the ratio is always a vacuum, which has an IOR of 1.0.
 This simplifies a lot of calculations.
+[^5]: This could just mean my kernels were so inefficient that they were even slower than memory operations, which is a very likely possibility.